videojs/videojs-contrib-hls/README.md

 Fired after the first segment is downloaded for a playlist.
 This will not happen until playback if video.js's `metadata` setting is `none`

+### HLS Usage Tracking Events

+Add more metrics around HLS feature usage to help track down the cause of HLS errors and understand which features are used most often.
+These may be removed in the furture.

+#### Presence Stats

+Fired once per source when we have enough info to determine these features are present

+##### hls-webvtt

+Fired when a rendition has webvtt in HLS

+##### hls-aes

+Fired when the player detects an AES encrypted HLS stream

+##### hls-fmp4

+Fired when fMP4 is detected when playing HLS

+##### hls-demuxed

+Fired when video and audio is demuxed by default

+##### hls-alternate-audio

+Fired when alternate audio is detected when playing HLS

+#### Use Stats

+Fired once each time a feature is used

+##### hls-gap-skip

+Fired when a gap in the buffer is skipped in HLS

+##### hls-player-access

+Fired when player.hls is accessed

+##### hls-audio-change

+Fired when a user selects an alternate audio stream in HLS

+##### hls-rendition-disabled

+Fired when a rendition is enabled/disabled in HLS

+##### hls-rendition-blacklisted

+Fired when a rendition is blacklisted by HLS

+##### hls-timestamp-offset

+Fired when a timestamp offset is set in HLS (can also identify discontinuities)

+##### hls-playlist-cue-tags

+Fired when cue tags is used in HLS

+##### hls-unknown-waiting

+Fired when unknown waiting corrections are detected when playing HLS

+##### hls-live-resync

+Fired when live window resyncs happen when playing a live stream

+##### hls-video-underflow

+Fired when video underflow is detected by HLS

+##### hls-error-reload-initialized

+Fired when the event when the reload src on error plugin is first initialized

+##### hls-error-reload

+Fired when we set the source after an error ahs caused the reload

+##### hls-error-not-reload

+Fired when an error occurs but don't reload the source when there is not enough time has elapsed

 ### In-Band Metadata
 The HLS tech supports [timed
 metadata](https://developer.apple.com/library/ios/#documentation/AudioVideo/Conceptual/HTTP_Live_Streaming_Metadata_Spec/Introduction/Introduction.html)